pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Click the :btn-icon:fa3-plus: Add property: button to add a new property to export to HubSpot.
 Map invoice address fields from pretix to corresponding fields in HubSpot.

+Pair pretix fields of the type `Text (one line)` with HubSpot fields of the type `string`.
+Pair pretix fields of the type `Number` with HubSpot fields of the type `number`.
+Pair pretix fields of the type `Choose one from a list` with HubSpot fields of the type `enumeration`.
+Pair pretix fields of the type `Date and Time` with HubSpot fields of the type `datetime`.
+If a warning symbol :fa3-warning: appears in one of the lines, that means that line may cause issues due to incompatible data types.

 If you set "Mode" to `Overwrite`, then the plugin will overwrite any fields in your HubSpot database.

 If you set it to `Fill if new`, then it will only fill the field on an entirely new entry.